-There seems to be a discrimination for recommending the effectiveness of hypnosis in Asia and a discrimination against hypnosis in the U.S. Even excellent random/controlled trials on hypnosis completed in the U.S.,where a value in hypnosis treatment are observed have been questioned and the results refuted.
+There seems to be discrimination against recommending the effectiveness of hypnosis in Asia and discrimination against hypnosis in the U.S. Even excellent random/controlled trials on hypnosis completed in the U.S., where a value in hypnosis treatment is observed have been questioned and the results refuted.

 An additional method of hypnosis, where the patient is alert and their eyes are open, is termed Instantaneous Neuronal Activation Procedure (INAP).
 This sort of active-alert hypnosis may perhaps be as useful as trance hypnosis in caring for some health problems.

-A lot of psychologist regularly use hypnosis with great success in their medical practices but I have not found any actual trials that documented the positive developments of hypnosis in curing the symptoms of Inattentive ADD or ADHD.
+A lot of psychologists regularly use hypnosis with great success in their medical practices but I have not found any actual trials that documented the positive developments of hypnosis in curing the symptoms of Inattentive ADD or ADHD.
 So may hypnosis help inattention, Inattentive ADD or ADHD?
 More studies are necessary to answer that dilemma.
-The reply for now seems to be, perhaps.